• Published 6th May 2019

 “I guess yer right, it’s been hard fer me too.
 But I never felt like leavin’ though.”

 “Everypony takes it differently.
-Besides, it’s pretty normal for a pony to make rather bold decisions when they’re going through emotional pain.”
+Besides, it’s pretty normal for a pony to make rather bold decisions when they’re going through pain.”

 “I wish ya could’ve said all that ta Applejack before she left,” Mac sighed, slumping in his chair.